 The annual school budget is an estimate of the annual financial resources and commitments of the school and it is an essential tool for the successful operation of the school.
-The preliminary budgets provide CISPG with data required to prepare its preliminary budget in June and its final budget in the last week in September.
+In addition, school budgets provide CISPG with data required to prepare its preliminary budget in June and its final budget in the Fall.